Jonathan's Blog

-I had a task recently to enable Proactive CPU Monitoring for an Azure Web App as part of our deployment process.
+I recently had a requirement to enable Proactive CPU Monitoring for an Azure Web App as part of our deployment process.

 Often the easiest way to discover how to deploy something to Azure is to build it in the portal and then export the ARM template (hopefully someday export to bicep).
 When I set up a test app, enabled these settings, and exported the template, these settings were disappointingly missing.